zulip/zulip/docs/contributing/gsod-ideas.md

 link to these videos prominently in the Zulip tutorial experience (both in-app and on zulipchat.com).
-The core Zulip team has a pretty good idea of how to explain Zulip, but does not have significant experience creating videos, and would love to work with someone skilled at doing screencast tutorials of software to create something great here.
+The core Zulip team has a pretty good idea of how to explain Zulip, but does not have significant experience creating videos, and we would love to work with someone skilled at doing screencast tutorials of software to create something great here.

-The goal for the summer would be to create ~3-4 videos covering a few key topics, like the topic model and catching up on messages efficiently with the keyboard.
+The goal for the summer would be to create ~3-4 videos covering a few key areas, like Zulip's topic model and how to catch up on messages efficiently with the keyboard.

 If there's time, we could also do some lower-polish screencast